-On Wednesday, January 8, 2020, at a surface limestone mine a 30-year-old truck driver/quality control person with a year and half experience died when he fell into a lime surge hopper and became engulfed by the material.
+On Wednesday, January 8, 2020, at a surface limestone mine a 30-year-old truck driver/quality control person with less than a year experience died when he fell into a lime surge hopper and became engulfed by the material.
+A gate in the handrail of elevated walkway of the lime surge hopper was left open, and the miner fell through the opening into the hopper resulting in the death of the miner.